vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-deploy.md

   - VMware Tanzu Labs
 ---

-This lab will walk you deploying the application to [Tanzu Application Service](https://pivotal.io/platform).
+This lab will walk you through the process of deploying an application to [Tanzu Application Service](https://pivotal.io/platform).
+This is known as "pushing an app to TAS".

 ## Learning Outcomes